coyote240/resume/resume.md

 * Introduced Grunt.js for client-side builds, including writing a number of custom tasks for managing deployment packages and Cordova mobile builds.
 * Provided a basic framework within which to very rapidly grow a technical organization.
 From June through the end of the year took the team from three developers to fifteen, with an easy path forward for further growth.

-I was invited to join BickHealth to design and implement their web stack which, at the time of my employment, had not yet been considered.
+I was invited to join Datu Health (then BickHealth) to design and implement their web stack which, at the time of my employment, had not yet been considered.
 My goal was to put together a fully asynchronous web server using open source technologies that would allow for rapid development without locking us into a rigid, opinionated framework.

 I ultimately chose Facebook's Tornado web server and Python, with NGINX as a front-end load balancer.
 Python is an easy choice as a server-side web language.